jalvarez1492/guessing-game/README.md

 # guessing-game
-Implementing the guessing game from the Rust Programming Language docs
+Implementing the guessing game from the Rust Programming Language book